 How to apply

-Students who wish to apply for the International Specialisation will need to apply through the University of Sydney’s exchange program
+Students who wish to apply for the International Specialisation will need to apply through the University’s exchange program

 Once accepted for that program, then students can apply for entry to the International Specialisation.
 The application will be considered by the Dean’s delegate of the Faculty of Agriculture and Environment.
 This is a merit-based selection process and places are limited.